dmachard/go-dnscollector/README.md

 # go-dnscollector

-`go-dnscollector` acts as a high speed passive analyser for DNS traffic written in Go.
+This `dnscollector` acts as a high speed passive analyser for DNS traffic written in Go.
+It can be used with any DNS servers.

 ![overview](doc/dashboard1.png)